genomicsITER/RSV/README.md

 <!-- ------------------ SECTION 2 ------------------ -->

 <a name="Protocols"></a>
-## Protocols for library preparation and sequencing of Influenza viral genomes ##
+## Protocols for library preparation and sequencing of RSV genomes ##

 <a name="Illumina-protocol"></a>
 **Illumina-based protocol**